jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ## Introduction

-In this CTF challenge, we were given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
-This document details the steps taken to decrypt the text file.
+</br>In this CTF challenge, we were given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
+</br>This document details the steps taken to decrypt the text file.

 ## Permissions and File Analysis